issue

 These regulatory "approval" actions may also be in direct conflict to Minnesota animal cruelty statutes.

-The licensing by government (at federal, state and local levels) for large-scale breeding kennels has created a systemic problem where other officials assume a kennel is in compliance or treating animals properly because the business was given a "stamp of approval" from a designated state or federal authority.
-Often, these authorities have little or no training in canine health, especially as it pertains to mass production facilities and the mental/emotional health of each animal.
+The licensing by government (at federal, state, and local levels) for large-scale breeding kennels has created a systemic problem where other officials assume a kennel is in compliance or treating animals properly because the business was given a "stamp of approval" from a designated state or federal authority.
+Often, these authorities have little or no training in canine or feline health or pet welfare, especially as it pertains to mass production facilities and the mental/emotional health of each animal.

 Until authorities fully embrace animal welfare and health standards for canines and felines and how to identify and prevent animal neglect and cruelty with this species, these large-scale facilities will continue to be "approved," operate and grow — creating burdens on the community and harm to animals.